JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ## Final Thanks

-I'd like to extend a sincere heartfelt thanks to the several developers who reviewed the pull request over the years:
+I'd like to extend a sincere heartfelt thanks to the several developers who reviewed the pull request over the years.
+In order of review:

--   [Klaus Meinhardt (ajafff)](https://github.com/ajafff): An all-around knowledgeable developer who has previously created a linter ([fimbullinter/wotan](https://github.com/fimbullinter/wotan)), helped maintain TSLint, and gave helpful pointers early in the pull request -- all as a fellow external contributor.
+-   [Klaus Meinhardt (ajafff)](https://github.com/ajafff): An all-around knowledgeable developer who has previously created a linter ([fimbullinter/wotan](https://github.com/fimbullinter/wotan)) and gave helpful pointers early in the pull request -- all as a fellow external contributor.
 -   [Wesley Wigham (@weswigham)](https://twitter.com/WesleyWigham): For giving the pull request a helpful review and its first approval back in 2020.
 -   [Ron Buckton (@rbuckton)](https://twitter.com/rbuckton): For an intensely thorough set of reviews containing deep insights into the wild and wacky world of JavaScript and TypeScript classes, along with the final approval in 2022.